This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a pot, combine all filling ingredients.
-Cook slowly over low heat until the blueberries begin to break down and the tapioca is absorbed and no longer visible.
-This should take at least 15 minutes.
+- In a pot, combine all the filling ingredients.
+Slowly cook over low heat until the blueberries begin to break down and the tapioca is absorbed (no longer visible).
+This should take about 15 minutes.
+If using frozen blueberries, no need to thaw them before cooking.

-- Bake in preheated oven for 45-50 minutes or until the filling is bubbling in the center and the pie crust is a dark golden brown.
+- Place dish on rimmed baking sheet and bake in pre-heated oven for 45-50 or until the filling is bubbling in the center and the pie crust is a dark golden brown.

 Video